China New Chemical Substance Management (Order 12)

 China MEE Publishes First Batch 2026 New Chemical Substances Registration Approvals

-China’s MEE has issued the first batch of 2026 approvals for new chemical substance registrations and certificate modifications.
-These routine administrative updates confirm market access for specific substances and underscore the ongoing enforcement of China’s environmental management registration system.
+China has issued its first batch of 2026 approvals for new chemical substance registrations and certificate modifications, granting specific market access rights.
+These routine administrative updates underscore the ongoing enforcement of the national environmental management system and necessitate internal verification of approved tonnages and certificate holders.

 mee.gov.cnChinaChina